Skip to main content

 tabletop Kibble balance

-A diagram of the second-generation tabletop Kibble balance being built at NIST.
-In this version, movement is restricted to two dimensions using flexures, metal strips that only bend on one axis.
+A diagram of the second-generation tabletop Kibble balance, known as KIBB-g2.0, built at NIST.
+In this version, movement is restricted to one dimension using flexures, metal strips that only bend on one axis.
 The mass pan holds the physical object being weighed.
 An electromagnetic coil sits on each side of the device.
 Magnets provide a magnetic field through which the electromagnetic coils move.
-An optical encoder, which detects light and converts it into electrical signals, measures the movement of the coil.
+An interferometer (not shown) measures the displacements of the moving portion of the balance.
 The whole device is roughly the size of a ream of printer paper.

 Credit: Sean Kelley/NIST